Anku5hk/Programmers_guide_to_Python/book.md

 some_instance.some_var = 90 # AttributeError
 del some_instance.some_var # AttributeError
 ```
-### 10.4 Polymorphism
+### <strong>10.4 Polymorphism</strong>
 * Polymorphism means many forms.
 It is the ability to use a common interface/function to perform tasks on different types of objects.
-It can be also thought as a way to get rid of *if..else* or *switch* case when same type of function needs to be called on different objects.
+It can be also thought of as a way to get rid of *if..else* or *switch* when the same type of function needs to be called on different objects.
 * **Two main types of Polymorphism.**
   1. **Static**: The behaviour is decided at Compile-time, like in method/operator overloading.
   2. **Dynamic**: The behaviour is decided at Runtime, like in method/function overriding.
 #### **10.4.1 The Four types of Polymorphism.**
 1. **Method overloading**: A class can have same named methods but should have distinct input parameters, this functionality is not supported in Python.
-As the methods with same name are overwritten by the newer ones.
-Usually other parameters are set to *None* and missing object types are checked throughout using *if..else* statement or *isinstance()* function for achieving the same, but similar thing can be achieved using [multipledispatch](https://github.com/mrocklin/multipledispatch) or [plum](https://github.com/wesselb/plum).
+As the methods with the same name are overwritten by the newer ones.
+Usually other parameters are set to *None* and missing object types are checked throughout using *if..else* statement or *isinstance()* function for achieving the same, but similar thing can be achieved using functool's singledispatchmethod, [multipledispatch](https://github.com/mrocklin/multipledispatch) or [plum](https://github.com/wesselb/plum). *functool* is included in the standard library and the other two are required to be installed separately using "pip".
 ```Python
 ## Example 1: simple Method Overloading in Python
 class MyClass: